pyControl/docs/docs/index.md

 ## Overview

-**pyControl** is a system of software and hardware for controlling behavioural experiments based around the Micropython microcontroller.
+**pyControl** is a system of open source software and hardware for controlling behavioural experiments based around the [Micropython](https://micropython.org/) microcontroller.

+pyControl makes it easy to program complex behavioural tasks by providing a clean, intuitive, and flexible Python based syntax for specifying tasks as state machines.

+For more information see the user guide.

 ![pyControlGUI frontpage](media/pycontrol-gui-frontpage.png)